Is your email marketing on an island by itself? Consider integrating email marketing and social media to make your campaigns stronger and richer.

 Share an email campaign on social media.

-Email platforms like MailChimp let you format Facebook and Twitter cards so your campaigns look sharp on social media.
+Email marketing software like MailChimp let you format Facebook and Twitter cards so your campaigns look sharp on social media.

 You can also integrate your social channels with your email service so your emails automatically post to social media.
 If your email provider doesn’t offer social integrations, use an app like Zapier to auto-post instead.